CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

     nnnnnnnnnnnnnnnnnnnnnnnnn

     Note the IP and token.
 You need them later.
+    Repeat this step for a 2nd Nanoleaf device.

 (6) Import the "NA Effect Changer" script into the SL Chatbot.
 You can use the Import function per button on the top right in the "Scripts" tab.
    (By default it should be `C:\Users\<Username>\AppData\Roaming\Streamlabs\Streamlabs Chatbot\Services\Scripts`)